Do you encounter ants walking around in your car often? Ants are a pretty common issue in many vehicles.

 Do Not Keep Liquids In Your Car

 Their staple food is liquid.
-Make sure that you do not have any open water bottles and liquids lying around in your vehicle.
+Make sure there aren’t any open bottles of water or other liquids laying around in your car.

 Usually, drinks get split in cars, and we do not act as required.